commandbox-modules/commandbox-migrations/README.md

         "class": "${DB_CLASS}",
         "connectionString": "${DB_CONNECTIONSTRING}",
         "username": "${DB_USER}",
-        "password": "${DB_PASSWORD}"
+        "password": "${DB_PASSWORD}",
+        "bundleName": "${DB_BUNDLENAME}",
+        "bundleVersion": "${DB_BUNDLEVERSION}"
     }
 }
 ```

 The `defaultGrammar` sets the correct Database Grammar for `qb` to use to build your schema.
 Available grammar options can be found in the [qb documentation](https://elpete.gitbooks.io/qb/content/).
+If AutoDiscover gives you problems, use one of the distinct versions (MySQLGrammar, SQLServerGrammar).

 > You don't have to use qb's `SchemaBuilder` to use `cfmigrations`.
 > Just run your own migrations using `queryExecute` and you can have complete control over your sql.